Lucia's Blog: 2022

 3. Instead, they would accumulate teachers who agree with them and teach what they want to hear to accomplish their desires or passions.

-However, Paul commanded Timothy and us to teach the Truth from the Scriptures because people will want to hear what satisfies their own desires.
+However, Paul commanded Timothy and us to teach the Truth from the Scriptures because people will want to hear what satisfies their desires.
 Sadly, this is one of the prevalent reasons we have so many different kinds of churches today.
 Often, people do not leave the church because of doctrinal error or false teaching but because they want to hear what suits their sinful lifestyle.
 They want teachers who give them what they want!
 Paul urged Timothy to preach the Word and not surrender to these passions or desires.
 The solution is more of God’s Word and not less.
-When people have itching ears, they seek teachers who will provide entertainment, coffee, donuts, meals, and emotional experience.
-Their main focus is carnal and not spiritual.
+People with itching ears seek teachers who will provide entertainment, coffee, donuts, meals, and emotional experiences.
+Their primary focus is carnal, not spiritual.

 In the Gospel of John, Jesus showed us this very problem.
 After Jesus fed the 5,000, the crowds sought Him and found Him on the other side of the Sea of Galilee.
 But listen carefully to what Jesus told the crowd when they found Him.